wmo-raf/django-deep-translator/README.md

 python manage.py translate_messages
 ```

-The command finds all the generated pot (.po) files under the locale paths (LOCALE_PATHS) specified in django project settings, and translates them automatically.
+The command finds all the generated pot (.po) files under the locale paths (LOCALE_PATHS) specified in django project settings, and translates them automatically with default source language as **english**.

 ## Options